Fluxon.Components.Autocomplete (Fluxon v2.3.4)

 def handle_event("search_users", %{"query" => query}, socket) do

-{:noreply, assign(socket, users: fetch_users(query))}
+{:noreply, assign(socket, users: MyApp.Accounts.search(query))}

 end

-def handle_event("search", _params, socket), do: {:noreply, socket}
+def handle_event("validate", _params, socket), do: {:noreply, socket}

 end